xisiot/lora-system/docs/Tutorials.md

 - database.mysql.username: the username of MySQL
 - database.mysql.password: the user's password of MySQL
 - database.mysql.database: the database used for X-LoRa in MySQL
-- udp.port: the port for receiving UDP packets from LoRa Gateways(default value is 1700)
+- udp.port: the port for receiving UDP packets from LoRa™ Gateways(default value is 1700)
 - http.port: the port of HTTP interfaces(default value is 3000)

 Other configurations are free to change to fit the environments.

 ---

-## Installation of LoRa Web Server
+## Installation of LoRa™ Web Server

 #### System Requiremwnts

-All the requirements below should be met before installing the LoRa web server.
+All the requirements below should be met before installing the LoRa™ web server.

 * Apache (version: 2.4.* recommend: 2.4.7)
 * PHP (version>=7.0.0 recommend: 7.0.30)